French battleship Dunkerque: Mers-el-Kébir

 The second attack took place on 6 July.
 A flight of twelve Fairey Swordfish torpedo bombers, armed with torpedoes modified for use in shallow water, were launched from the carrier in three waves of six, three, and three aircraft.
 They received an escort of three Blackburn Skua fighters.
 The French had failed to erect torpedo nets around the ship, and Gensoul, who had hoped to reinforce the idea that the ship had been evacuated, ordered that her anti-aircraft guns not be manned.
 Three patrol boats were moored alongside to evacuate the remaining crew aboard in the event of another attack, and these vessels were loaded with depth charges.
 The first wave scored a hit on the patrol boat Terre-Neuve, and though it failed to explode, the hole it punched in her hull caused her to sink in the shallow water.
 Another torpedo hit the wreck in the second wave and exploded, leading to a secondary explosion of fourteen of her depth charges, which was the equivalent of 1400 kg of TNT, equal to eight Swordfish torpedoes.
-The explosion caused extensive damage to Dunkerques bow and likely would have resulted in a magazine detonation had her captain not ordered the magazines be flooded as soon as the Swordfishes appeared.
+The explosion caused extensive damage to Dunkerque's bow and likely would have resulted in a magazine detonation had her captain not ordered the magazines be flooded as soon as the Swordfishes appeared.
 The blast killed another 30, bringing the total killed in both attacks to 210.

 Dunkerque had been badly damaged in the attack, far more so than the 3 July shelling; some 20000 MT of water had flooded the ship through a 18 by 12 m hole opened in the hull, and a 40 m length of her hull, double bottom, and torpedo bulkhead had been deformed by the blast.
 The forward armor belt was also distorted and her armored decks had been pushed up.
 A survey of the damage was conducted on 11 July, but the scale of the damage was beyond what the local shipyard could repair, as it lacked a drydock of sufficient size.
 Engineers from Toulon were sent to assist the repair work, which began with the fabrication of a 22.6 by 11.8 m sheet of steel that was bolted over the hull from 19 to 23 August and then sealed with 200 m3 of concrete between 31 August and 11 September.
 The hull was then pumped dry and re-floated on 27 September, thereafter being towed to a quay in Saint André for further repairs.
 At this time, torpedo nets were set up around the ship and her anti-aircraft guns were manned.
 One of the workers accidentally started a serious fire with a welding torch on 5 December.